 Here we take a quick whizz at what you need to do to produce a nice little crop of super succulent, juicy tomatoes.

-Tomatoes are a delicate crop, so choose a warm spot in front of a southfacing wall or fence to plant your tomatoes for the best results.
+Tomatoes are a delicate crop, so choose a warm spot in front of a south-facing wall or fence to plant your tomatoes for the best results.
 During the winter, dig up your plot thoroughly (being careful not to bring clay or granite to the surface) and incorporate a good compost into your soil.
-Shortly before planting add a good source of fertilizer to the plot.
-If you lack groundspace, you can easly grow excellent tomatoes in 2 gallon sized pots or grow bags, but remember to water them regularly.
-In addition, regular feeding with a good fertilizer will be neccessary.
+Shortly before planting add a good source of fertiliser to the plot.
+If you lack ground space, you can easily grow excellent tomatoes in 2 gallon sized pots or grow bags, but remember to water them regularly.
+In addition, regular feeding with a good fertiliser will be necessary.

 Sowing & planting

 Sow the seeds into a standard-sized propagator filled with a good seed starting mix or compost.
 Before you sow your seeds dampen the soil in your propagator and allow it to sit overnight.